jeccalong/NPS_Mortality_Analysis/README.md

 AI tools including ***ChatGPT*** and ***Claude*** were used for troubleshooting, code refinement, debugging assistance, and help generating reference tables or lookup structures when needed.
 All final code, methodological choices, interpretations, and analytical decisions were reviewed, validated, and implemented by me.

+Tools and properly licensed stock images from the ***Adobe Creative Suite*** were used to develop a unified color palette and imagery for this project.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/a2eeca21-64fb-4834-9558-4162e2bd8be0"
        alt="-----------------">